unraid/docs/docs/connect/remote-access.md

 5. To access your server using Remote Access, login to [Unraid Connect](/connect/help.md#unraid-connect-dashboard) and click the Manage link

-===Optional step for secure local access=== If you want to use secure https for local access to your server as well, navigate to Settings → Management Access.
+### Optional step for secure local access

+If you want to use secure
+https for local access to your server as well, navigate to
+***Settings → Management Access***.
 In the CA-signed certificate area, if there are no warnings about DNS Rebinding then go ahead and set **Use SSL/TLS** to **Strict**.
 If there are warnings about DNS Rebinding see [A note regarding DNS Rebinding Protection](/connect/help.md#a-note-regarding-dns-rebinding-protection).